Benzales/combar/README.md

 # combar
 *Universal comment bar on **EVERY** webpage*
-* Chrome extension that allows users to select text and create associated text boxes in the margins of webpages
+* Chrome extension that allows users to select text and create comments in the margins of webpages
 * Supplementary hub where users will be recommended personalized content based on their comments and interests

 Here is the [combar document](https://docs.google.com/document/d/1kts1oi0CWz9H75kTNUMazHNuUpgKf710yVnz8ZKRJvM/edit?usp=sharing) that outlines future features, use cases, marketing strategies, legal notes, and any brainstorming.